juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 using macOS/Linux's Terminal, run:

-cd playanalytics (depending on the location of the folder, suggestion would be cd ~/Desktop then cd playanalytics)
+cd playanalytics (depending on the location of the folder, suggestion would be to put it on the Desktop, then on the terminal cd ~/Desktop then cd playanalytics)

 python manage.py runserver

 using Windows' Command Prompt, run:

-cd %USERPROFILE%\Desktop\playanalytics
+cd %USERPROFILE%\Desktop\playanalytics (depending on the location of the folder, suggestion would be to put it on the Desktop, then on the command prompt cd ~/Desktop then cd playanalytics)
 (e.g. cd OneDrive\Desktop\playanalytics)

 python manage.py runserver